1. Home: Explore careers

 • GCSEs at grades 9 to 4 (A* to C), or equivalent, including English, maths, science or a foreign language

-You'll be invited to talk to someone at your local army careers centre about what you want to do.
-You'll then attend an assessment, which includes medical and fitness tests.
+You'll be invited to talk to someone at your local army careers centre about the opportunities available.
+You'll then attend a 2-part assessment, which includes medical and fitness tests.

 More Information